shivanandkhatte/CoffeeWithCoding-JavaScript/README.md

 <p>4.
 Single-Threaded Event Loop: Node.js uses a single-threaded event loop to handle requests and callbacks.
 This architecture allows for high concurrency while keeping memory usage low.
 However, it's important to note that CPU-intensive tasks can block the event loop, so Node.js may not be the best choice for CPU-bound applications.</p>
 <p>5.
 Cross-Platform: Node.js is compatible with various operating systems, including Windows, macOS, and Linux, making it a versatile choice for building server-side applications that can run on different platforms without modification.  </p>
 <p>6.
 Use Cases: Node.js is commonly used for building web servers, API servers, real-time applications (such as chat applications and online gaming servers), streaming applications, and serverless computing functions.</p>
 <p>Overall, Node.js has become a popular choice for web developers due to its speed, scalability, and the ability to use JavaScript on both the client and server sides, enabling full-stack JavaScript development.
 It has a large and active community of developers and a rich ecosystem of libraries and frameworks that make it a powerful tool for building a wide range of web applications.</p>

+<h2>Variables in JavaScript</h2>
+<p>In JavaScript, a variable is a named container that is used to store data values.
+Variables allow you to store and manipulate data in your programs.
+Here are some key points about variables in JavaScript:</p>

+Variable Declaration: You can declare a variable using the var, let, or const keyword.
+The choice of keyword affects the variable's scope and mutability.

+var: Variables declared with var are function-scoped, meaning they are only accessible within the function in which they are defined or globally if declared outside any function.
+They can be reassigned.

+let: Variables declared with let are block-scoped, which means they are only accessible within the block (typically enclosed by {}) where they are defined.
+They can be reassigned.

+const: Variables declared with const are also block-scoped, but their value cannot be reassigned once it's assigned.
+However, for objects and arrays declared with const, you can still modify their properties or elements.